hashicorp/terraform/website/source/docs/providers/aws/r/db_instance.html.markdown

 * `instance_class` - (Required) The instance type of the RDS instance.
 * `storage_type` - (Optional) One of "standard" (magnetic), "gp2" (general
     purpose SSD), or "io1" (provisioned IOPS SSD).
 The default is "io1" if `iops` is specified, "standard" if not.
+Note that this behaviour is different from the AWS web console, where the default is "gp2".
 * `final_snapshot_identifier` - (Optional) The name of your final DB snapshot when this DB instance is deleted.
 If omitted, no final snapshot will be made.